What Is Microlearning and Why It Works: The Science Explained

 The Forgetting Curve

-Hermann Ebbinghaus first documented the forgetting curve in 1885, demonstrating that information retention declines rapidly after initial learning—typically 50-60% within the first hour without reinforcement.
-Traditional one-time training sessions force learners to rely on memory that decays almost immediately.
+Hermann Ebbinghaus first documented the forgetting curve through systematic self-experimentation in 1885, demonstrating that information retention declines rapidly after initial learning—typically 50-60% within the first hour without reinforcement.
+His pioneering research established the foundational understanding of how human memory decays over time.

-Microlearning counters the forgetting curve through repeated, spaced exposure.
-Each brief interaction strengthens neural pathways associated with the information.
-Research from Dr. Robert Bjork, director of the UCLA Learning and Forgetting Lab, shows that distributed practice—spreading learning across multiple sessions—produces substantially better long-term retention than massed practice, even when total study time remains equal (Bjork & Bjork, 2022).
+Research from Dr. Robert Bjork’s laboratory at UCLA has extensively documented that distributed practice—spreading learning across multiple sessions—produces substantially better long-term retention than massed practice, even when total study time remains equal (Bjork & Bjork, 2022).
+These findings have been replicated across multiple studies and form a core evidence base for microlearning effectiveness.

 The Spacing Effect